Less Sex, Fewer Babies: Blame The Internet And Career Priorities

 Jennifer Glass, a demographer at the University of Texas at Austin, notes that some countries have tried to boost their birthrates by urging citizens to get busy.

-One commercial from Denmark featured grandparents "bemoaning the fact that their children had not yet produced grandchildren for them and they were going to pay them to go on a [vacation] so that they would come home pregnant and give them grandchildren," Glass says.
+One commercial from Denmark featured parents "bemoaning the fact that their children had not yet produced grandchildren for them and they were going to pay them to go on a [vacation] so that they would come home pregnant and give them grandchildren," Glass says.

 It ends with a voice saying, "Do it for Denmark.
 Do it for mom."

-Glass says those kind of appeals rarely work.
+Glass says those kinds of appeals rarely work.
 But other things do: "a [family leave] policy that gives you four to six months, almost completely paid, and is available to both partners," she says.
 Subsidized child care also helps, she says.

 Glass and many other experts see a third fix: immigration.

-Immigrants tend to be younger — the kind of workers aging economies need — and new immigrants often have childbirth rates that are higher than the native-born population.
+Immigrants tend to be younger — the kind of workers aging economies need — and new immigrants often have birthrates that are higher than those of the native-born population.

 "We should not worry about the birthrate in the United States," says Philip Cohen, a sociologist at the University of Maryland.
 "If we want to let those people come to this country, we can solve any problem you can think of related to population size."

-America's ongoing debate over just how many immigrants should be coming here may not be over anytime soon.
-So the baby drought seems bound to continue until there's a shift — in the workplace, online or the bedroom.
+America's debate over just how many immigrants should be coming may not be over anytime soon.
+So the baby drought seems bound to continue until there's a shift — in the workplace, online or in the bedroom.